 Since cherries are already a bit complicated to prepare because you have to pit every one individually, it’s nice that they need no pre-treatment for drying.
 Simply halve, pit, and arrange the cherry halves, skin side down, on the trays.
 Mine took about 20 hours to finish drying.
 They weren’t as good as the Traverse City dried cherries that we get every year for Christmas from my grandparents, but those are tart cherries, and I only had black cherries.
 You could add a sprinkling of sugar or sweetener if you so desire.

-UPDATE: We picked cherries and this time, they were finished and delicious in 12 hours.
-I added sugar to two of the five trays, but I really didn’t need to now that I taste the finished product.
-See a photo of my results here.
+One year, we picked and dehydrated cherries and that time they were finished and delicious in 12 hours.
+I added sugar to two of the five trays, but realized after tasting the finished product that I really didn’t need to.
 Like cranberries, cherries are another fruit you’ll want to watch very, very closely and use the bag test for doneness.
 Chewy is great, crunchy…not so much.

 Can I Dehydrate Different Fruits at the Same Time?